deepset-ai/haystack/docs/_src/api/api/pipelines.md

 def run(query: Optional[str] = None, file_paths: Optional[List[str]] = None, labels: Optional[MultiLabel] = None, documents: Optional[List[Document]] = None, meta: Optional[Union[dict, List[dict]]] = None, params: Optional[dict] = None, debug: Optional[bool] = None)
 ```

-Runs the pipeline, one node at a time.
+Runs the Pipeline, one node at a time.

 **Arguments**:

-- `query`: The search query (for query pipelines only)
+- `query`: The search query (for query pipelines only).
-- `file_paths`: The files to index (for indexing pipelines only)
+- `file_paths`: The files to index (for indexing pipelines only).
-- `labels`:
-- `documents`:
-- `meta`:
+- `labels`: Ground-truth labels that you can use to perform an isolated evaluation of pipelines.
+These labels are input to nodes in the pipeline.
+- `documents`: A list of Document objects to be processed by the Pipeline Nodes.
+- `meta`: Files' metadata.
+Used in indexing pipelines in combination with `file_paths`.
 - `params`: Dictionary of parameters to be dispatched to the nodes.
-If you want to pass a param to all nodes, you can just use: {"top_k":10}
+To pass a parameter to all Nodes, use: `{"top_k": 10}`.
-If you want to pass it to targeted nodes, you can do:
+To pass a parameter to targeted Nodes, run:
-{"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}
+ `{"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}`
-- `debug`: Whether the pipeline should instruct nodes to collect debug information
+- `debug`: Specifies whether the Pipeline should instruct Nodes to collect debug information
 about their execution.
-By default these include the input parameters
+By default, this information includes the input parameters
-they received and the output they generated.
-All debug information can
-then be found in the dict returned by this method under the key "_debug"
+the Nodes received and the output they generated.
+You can then find all debug information in the dictionary returned by this method under the key `_debug`.

 <a id="base.Pipeline.run_batch"></a>